Duration of Study Programme

 Most of our students bring their own laptops, but this is not essential since you can use the school’s facilities.
 Our Learning Portal Moodle allows you to access electronic learning resources, as well as electronic discussions with lecturers and other students.

-With online study, you study at your own choice of time and place, saving on travel and accommodation costs and fitting in with your other commitments.
+You will study at your own choice of time and place, saving on travel and accommodation costs and fitting in with your other commitments.

-Our programmes begin on specific dates, you study as a small group and there are deadlines for coursework assignments and a fixed 24-hour period for online tests.
+Our programmes begin on specific dates, you study as a small group and there are deadlines for coursework assignments and a fixed 24-hour period for tests.
 This way you combine the flexibility of distance learning with the self-discipline and community spirit of conventional tuition.
 Our students come from all over the world so you will have a great opportunity to gain first-hand experience of global networking.